From Star Trek: Theurgy Wiki

 2381-Present: USS Theurgy

 Ensign K'Ren was a fighter pilot serving aboard the USS Resolve during its odyssey in the Delta Quadrant and upon her return to Federation space in 2381 discovered the conspiracy of alien parasites that compromised Starfleet Command.
+She then came to serve aboard the USS Theurgy, in the Lone Wolves Squadron.
+She was later went missing during the shore leave at Qo'noS in April of 2381.

 The best way to sum of K'Ren's life growing up is 'rough.'
 She grew up on a failed colony primarily inhabited by Caitians that has been compared to Turkana IV and Nimbus III.
 To the Caitian's that inhabited it, it was known as P'Roash N'Grin (the forsaken ones).